 Year 1 - Phonics Screening

 The phonics screening check is a short, simple assessment to ensure that all pupils have learnt phonic decoding to an appropriate standard by the age of 6 years old.
 All Year 1 pupils in maintained schools, academies and free schools must complete the check.
-This is undertaken during the week commencing Monday 10th June 2019.

 The phonics check is to support teachers in identifying the children who need extra help so they can receive the support they need to improve their reading skills.
 These pupils will then be able to retake the check in Year 2.
 If the pupil does not pass the phonics screening test for a second year they will not undertake the check in Year 3.
 The Year 3 class teachers however will be made aware of these children to provide additional phonics support.